instructure/node-jwt/README.md

 It prefers the query string over the header.

-If the token is valid, `res.locals.payload` will be set with the token's payload.
+If the token is valid, `res.locals.JWTPayload` will be set with the token's payload.

 ---